 Travel agencies provide you with all the required permits if you are planning to trek based on their trekking packages.
 Passport size photos and passports are necessary to apply for the permit.

 The initiation of the Everest Panorama journey begins with a 30 minutes scenic flight to Tenzing Hilary Airport in Lukla (2,800 m).
-Lukla is the starting point to the treks in the Everest region.
+Lukla is the starting point for the treks in the Everest region.
 The trek begins shortly after arriving in Lukla.
-On this day, the trekking route leads you to Phakding for the overnight stay.
+On this day, the trekking route leads you to Phakding for an overnight stay.

-The trek begins the next morning to Namche Bazaar.
+The trek begins the next morning at Namche Bazaar.
 It is the Sherpa town in the Everest region.
 The town is the administrative hub with trading facilities in the region.
 An acclimatization day is scheduled at Namche before heading to higher altitudes.
-This day there will be a short hike to Everest View Hotel and exploration to Sherpa museum and Everest gallery.
+On this day there will be a short hike to Everest View Hotel and an exploration of the Sherpa museum and Everest gallery.
 The trek advances to Tengboche with majestic sights of mountain ranges on the very next day.

 On continuing the trek, the trail follows the route through the pine forest leading to Khumjung village and thus reaches Kunde for an overnight stay.
 The next morning, the trek follows through yak farm with a spectacular view of the Himalayas down to Namche and arrives in Monjo village.
 Moving further, it’ll be the last trek with a pleasant hike back to Lukla.
 The Everest Panorama trek concludes after the flight to Kathmandu from Lukla.